What Is Whole Life Insurance, and Do You Need It?

 Your insurance company will pay a fixed interest rate on your cash value balance, helping it grow.
 Generally, the rate will be lower than you could get investing the money in the stock market, but higher than you could get stashing the funds in a traditional savings account.

-Tapping into your cash value may help you if you're in a financial pinch, but doing so can have consequences.
+Tapping into your cash value might help you if you're in a financial pinch, but doing so can have consequences.

 In addition, your heirs will only receive your policy's death benefit.
-Your insurance company will retain any cash value in your account.
+Your insurance company will retain any cash value in your account after your passing.

 Other features of whole life insurance

-Your whole life policy may include additional benefits and features, such as dividend payments or riders.
+Your whole life policy might include additional benefits and features, such as dividend payments or riders.
 If your insurer issues participating policies, you're eligible to receive dividends.

 The riders (addendums to your policy) you choose can enhance your financial plan.
 One popular policy addition is the living benefit rider.
 Under this rider, you can get a portion of your death benefit in advance if you're diagnosed with a terminal illness (generally with a prognosis of a year or less).
 You can use the money to cover your medical care.